Nodeclipse/nodeclipse/README.md

-# Nodeclipse -- node.js language support for Eclipse
+# Nodeclipse -- Node support for Eclipse

-> <a href="http://www.nodeclipse.org/">Nodeclipse</a> is an plugin that adds IDE functionality to the <a href="http://www.eclipse.org/">Eclipse</a> for the <a href="http://www.nodejs.org/">Node.js</a>.
+> <a href="http://www.nodeclipse.org/">Nodeclipse</a> is an plugin that adds IDE functionality to the <a href="http://www.eclipse.org/">Eclipse</a> for the <a href="http://www.nodejs.org/">Node</a>.
-The purpose of Nodeclipse is to create an environment in which development of Node.js is easy for a beginner to intermediate user.
+The purpose of Nodeclipse is to create an environment in which development of Node is easy for a beginner to intermediate user.
 Development is slow, but ongoing.
 If you would like to help out, please leave a comment stating so in the Nodeclipse forum.

 # FEATURES
 * New Node Project and New Node Source File create default structure